johnae/nixdot/README.markdown

 # My NixOS / Nix dotfiles

+## This is unused - see [nixos-configuration](https://github.com/johnae/nixos-configuration) for all my systems.

 These are the dotfiles I use on [NixOS](https://nixos.org).
 Please also see [nixos-config](https://github.com/johnae/nixos-config).
 That config is used to bootstrap the whole system while this repo is for my dotfiles and user packages.
 This includes some custom nix packages and a dotfiles builder based on nix.

 Normally the procedure (after cloning and checking out this) is: